makerdao/community/governance/votes/Executive vote - March 13, 2023.md

 ## Proposal Details

-### Add PSM Breaker
+### Add Debt Ceiling Breaker

-If this executive vote passes, based on this [emergency recommendation](https://forum.makerdao.com/t/out-of-schedule-executive-proposal-to-implement-psm-breaker/20162), a Peg Stability Module Breaker will be added that would allow Governance to individually to set the [Debt Ceiling](https://manual.makerdao.com/parameter-index/vault-risk/param-debt-ceiling) of any enabled PSM to 0 with an executive vote.
+If this executive vote passes, based on this [emergency recommendation](https://forum.makerdao.com/t/out-of-schedule-executive-proposal-to-implement-psm-breaker/20162), a Debt Ceiling Breaker will be added that would allow Governance to individually to set the [Debt Ceiling](https://manual.makerdao.com/parameter-index/vault-risk/param-debt-ceiling) of any enabled vault-type to 0 with an executive vote.

-#### PSM Breaker Detail
+#### Debt Ceiling Breaker Detail

-This vote enables a module for Governance to call that can set any individual PSM to a [Debt Ceilings](https://manual.makerdao.com/parameter-index/vault-risk/param-debt-ceiling) of 0, while bypassing the [GSM Pause Delay](https://manual.makerdao.com/parameter-index/core/param-gsm-pause-delay).
-The following PSMs will be added by this executive spell, with the ability to add future PSMs to the Breaker through an executive vote.
+This vote enables a module for Governance to call that can set any individual vault-type to a [Debt Ceilings](https://manual.makerdao.com/parameter-index/vault-risk/param-debt-ceiling) of 0, while bypassing the [GSM Pause Delay](https://manual.makerdao.com/parameter-index/core/param-gsm-pause-delay).
+The following PSMs will be added by this executive spell, with the ability to add future vault-types to the Breaker through an executive vote.
 - PSM-USDC-A
 - PSM-PAX-A
 - PSM-GUSD-A